When you give the gift of a lei in Hawaii, you are giving a part of yourself.

 There are companies on all of the islands with representatives who come to the airport and present lei to visitors.
 You can also find lei along roadside stands and luaus.
 I highly recommend getting a lei when on your Hawaii vacation.
 The beauty and aroma of fresh, colorful flowers are a delight, sealing your visit firmly in your memories by invoking all of your senses.
 The cool delicate touch of the flowers draped over your neck is refreshing and, you feel really special!

 Custom dictates that lei should never be casually thrown away because it represents throwing away the love of the giver.
 Instead, these fragile works of art can be returned to the earth.
 Set it afloat in the ocean or drape it on a tree under a moon-lit night.
 The beauty and fragrance will brighten anyone’s day who stumbles upon this respected token of love.
+Learn more about what to do with old leis.

 Free lei-making workshops are held every Friday on Kauai at the West Kauai Technology & Visitors Center.
 Reservations are required for this free event.
 If you are staying on another island, ask what lei-making opportunities are available nearby.